Special techniques for KiCad

 - https://rheingoldheavy.com/category/education/kicad/ Two articles by Daniel Nietzsche

-start with the Design for Manufacture in Kicad articles.
+start with his Design for Manufacture in Kicad articles.
 It is

 clearly a major project to design and implement the requisite